Want to know what’s it like living in Japan as a foreigner? Specifically, living in Japan as an American?

 I guess this is that “culture shock” thing everyone keeps talking about… I actually really enjoy feeling uncomfortable in this way every once in a while.

-- Meeting a Japanese person who is seemingly different from the rest and it reminding me to not be such a prejudiced asshole.
+- Meeting a Japanese person who is seemingly different from the rest and it reminds me to not be such a prejudiced asshole.

 I especially enjoyed running into a strong-willed, loud-mouthed Japanese woman or sitting next to groups of women talking loudly and laughing with each other on public transportation or in restaurants.